lldzlldz/Data-science-project/README.md

 - We also learnt about forming causality models using Bayesian Networks (bnlearn)
     - We can use directed acrylic graphs to represent relationship between variables
     - A directed edge E(V, W) indicates that W is conditionally dependent on V
-    - We can subsequently calcuate conditional probabilty on our model to determine whether there may be a causal relationship
+    - We can subsequently calcuate conditional probabilty using our causality model
-- Better ways to check which machine learning model is the most appropriate(besides using accuracy)
-    - We used Precision, Accuracy, Recall, F1 Score

 ## Data sets used
 - https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset